 2016 SoHE Graduate takes on the Rio Olympic Games Recent SoHE graduate, Kelsey Card, finishes up senior year as an Olympian at the 2016 Rio Olympic Games.
 Kelsey made history Monday night as she placed top 25 in Discus Throw.
 Learn more about Card and the development of her Olympic career.
 Heather […]

 About CCFW The Center for Child and Family Well-Being is a vehicle through which the UW-Madison is able to create and share knowledge as well as capitalize on expertise found outside the University to promote healthy human development and family life.
 It’s mission centers on the development and promotion of research that reflects the experiences […]

-Behavioral Research Insights Through Experiments Lab Established in 2012, the Behavioral Research Insights Through Experiments (BRITE) Lab is a state-of-the-art facility for laboratory data collection for business, consumer science, and other social sciences.
-Located in room 2117 of Nancy Nicholas Hall, it is a joint-effort by the UW-Madison School of Business and SoHE.
-The BRITE […]
+Resources for SoHE Faculty and Graduate Students Behavioral Research Insights Through Experiments Lab Established in 2012, the Behavioral Research Insights Through Experiments (BRITE) Lab is a state-of-the-art facility for laboratory data collection for business, consumer science, and other social sciences.
+Located in room 2117 of Nancy Nicholas Hall, it is a joint-effort by the UW-Madison […]